Submodular functions and perfect graphs: Introduction

 In Section \ref{sec:even_set_separators}, we prove the following theorem. \begin{restatable}{theorem}{evensetseparator} Let $k,d,m$ be integers, and let $c \in (\frac{1}{2},1)$.
 Let $z$ be the minimum integer such that $c^{\frac{z-1}{d+1}} \leq \frac{1}{2}$.
 Then, there is a combinatorial algorithm that, given a $(k,c,d,m)$-tame graph $G$, solves MWIS in $G$ in ${\cal O}(|V(G)|^y)$-time, where $y=\max(m, z, 5k+1)$. \end{restatable}

 The proof of Theorem \ref{thm:evensetseparator} relies on the well-known submodular function minimization algorithm.
 In this paper, we use Theorem \ref{thm:evensetseparator} to solve MWIS in ($C_4$, prism)-free perfect graphs of bounded degree.
 In fact, we work with a slightly larger class of ``paw-friendly graphs'', that we define in Section \ref{sec:star_free_bag}.
-In Section \ref{sec:lastsection}, we prove the following theorem.
+We remark that this class contains graphs with arbitrarily large treewidth (e.g., bipartite subdivisions of a large wall), and therefore the standard techniques such as applying dynamic programming over the decomposition tree to solve MWIS do not work for graphs that we consider in this paper.